-International conductor, Founder and artistic director of LvivMozArt Festival, Lviv (Ukraine), Founder, conductor and art director of the Youth Symphony Orchestra of Ukraine/YsOU.
-Is officially announced as the first female conductor in the history of the Bayreuth Opera Festival, with her debut production of "Flying Dutchman" as the opening of the festival 2021.
+Internationally engaged conductor, founder and artistic director of LvivMozArt Festival, Lviv (Ukraine), founder, conductor and art director of the Youth Symphony Orchestra of Ukraine/YsOU.
+The first female chief conductor of an Italian opera orchestra - since 2022 the General Music Director of the Teatro Comunale di Bologna.
+The first female conductor in the history of the Bayreuth Opera Festival, with her debut production of "Flying Dutchman" as the opening of the festival 2021.
 In November 2020, Oksana Lyniv received the Opera!Awards as the best female conductor of 2020.
-2017-2020 - principal conductor of the Graz Opera and the Graz Philharmonic Orchestra (Austria)
+2017-2020 - principal conductor of the Graz Opera and the Graz Philharmonic Orchestra (Austria).
+Since the beginning of the escalation of Russia's aggression against Ukraine, Lyniv has become a symbol of a fighter in the international music world against the war that broke out in her country.

 Celebrated for the extraordinary combination of precision and temperament of her conducting and the fascinating depth of her musical understanding, Oksana Lyniv stays in the focus of international attention and is one of the most prominent conductors of the younger generation.
 Since the beginning of the 2017/18 season, Oksana Lyniv had been chief conductor of the Graz Opera and the Graz Philharmonic Orchestra.
 With her inexhaustible creativity and unique artistic flair, she brought a new breath to the musical life of one of the most important Austrian cultural cities.